dinohead/ar_aws_instance/README.md

-# Role Title
+# aws_instance

-Brief description of the role
+Documentation coming in the next release

 ## Requirements